geleto/cascador-ai/README.md

 These are the fundamental JS/TS functions you provide to *both* scripts and templates.
 They are the efficient, predictable actions that your orchestrator calls.

 **Use When:**
--   **You need raw performance:** A plain JavaScript/TypeScript function is always faster than an LLM call.
+-   **You need raw performance:** A plain local JavaScript/TypeScript function is always faster than an LLM call.
 -   **The logic is deterministic:** You need to fetch data from a known API endpoint, query a database, or perform a specific data transformation.
 -   **You want to expose utilities:** Provide helper functions (e.g., `formatDate`, `calculateTotal`) to your scripts and templates.

 ### `Tools`: For Developer-Defined Functionality
-Using `.asTool` (on `create.Function` or another renderer) provides a clean, type-safe way to expose custom functionality to an LLM.
+Using `.asTool` (on `create.Function`, `script`, `template` or LLM generator provides a clean, type-safe way to expose custom functionality to an LLM.

 **Use When:**
 -   **The workflow is unpredictable**: You can't know ahead of time what the user will ask.
 The LLM must infer intent and select the appropriate tool (e.g., `getWeather` vs. `sendEmail`).